cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 3. If added, sort and clip the list.
 4. Put the leaderboard back in storage.

 These are a lot of expensive operations for a single candidate.

-There is a better way.
+Fortunately, there is a better way.
 The leaderboard needs to be computed and saved when the block is prepared, but it does not need to be up to date after each (checkers) transaction.
-You can imagine keeping the leaderboard, or something approximating it in memory for the whole length of the block.
+You can imagine keeping the leaderboard (or something approximating it) in memory for the whole length of the block.

 In the section about [expiring games](../2-ignite-cli-adv/4-game-forfeit.md), you learned about `EndBlock`.
 There is also a `BeginBlock` callback.
-It is conceivable to prepare the leaderboard in `BeginBlock` and keep **it in the context or a memory or transient storage**.
-Then it would be recalled with each candidate, and finally, in `EndBlock`, and only there, it would be sorted and clipped before being saved in storage proper.
+It is conceivable to prepare the leaderboard in `BeginBlock` and **keep it in the context or a memory or transient storage**.
+Then it would be recalled with each candidate, and finally (in `EndBlock`, and only there) it would be sorted and clipped before being saved in storage proper.

-Even better, actually, you do not need to _prepare_ the leaderboard in `BeginBlock`.
+Better still, though, you do not need to _prepare_ the leaderboard in `BeginBlock`.
 You can just keep candidates in the transient storage as they come.
 Then only in `EndBlock` is the leaderboard loaded, updated, and saved.

 ## What you will do